zac-heisey/good-neighbor-agency/sections/home.md

       ## Your Digital Agency Next Door.

-      We help purpose-driven brands and organizations solve problems and tell stories through strategy, design, and technology.
+      We help purpose-driven brands and organizations solve problems through strategy, design, and technology.
 If your mission is to do good, we can help you do it better.
 We believe in outcomes over deliverables , solutions over services, and people over profit.[](/#about)

       Take a look at some of our clients and projects to get a feel for [who we are](/#about) and [what we do](/#work).
-Or check out our recent [posts](/posts) for news, tips, and insights related to technology and social impact.
+Or check out our recent [posts](/posts) for news, tips, and insights related to design and social impact.

       **Welcome to the neighborhood.**